-We actually just call it cheesy beefy for short, and some of the kids friends refer to it as hamburger mac and cheese.
+We actually just call this ground beef pasta dish “cheesy beefy” for short, and some of the kids friends refer to it as hamburger mac and cheese.
 My sister-in-law Lisa with her three large boys and revolving cast of visiting teenagers swears by this.
 It is reminiscent of something that rhymes with Flamberger Felper, but it’s better and it’s yours.

 Substitutions for Cheesy Beef and Macaroni

 Not to be a broken record, but please, please feel free to experiment with this pretty flexible ground beef skillet recipe.
 The chili powder, for instance, changes the flavor from a more Italian-American vibe to slightly Mexican, but in no way crosses over into overly exotic.
 Use ground turkey or chicken.
 Add shallots.
 Use cumin, or maybe curry powder.
 Try Monterey Jack.
 Wear stilettos to the PTA, spit into the wind, take up rock climbing, learn to sing opera (see what happened there?
 Now using cumin sounds like a very reasonable experiment, as compared to singing an aria; remember, it’s just ground meat.)

 Green pepper is often called for in dishes like this, and it’s fine, but red (or orange or yellow) bell peppers are sweeter, and usually more kid-friendly, but this is not anything other than subjective opinion, and you shall do as you please.